paketo-buildpacks/rfcs/accepted/0000-buildpack-set-env-vars-defaults.md

 It [uses the override
 rule](https://github.com/paketo-buildpacks/node-engine/blob/b8169c8ed58a468e28c0ebafea7cfa528e8a3e69/environment.go#L35)
 to set the value for build and launch.
-Node developers may want to set `NODE_ENV` themselves to control build- and launch-time behaviour.
+Node developers may want to set `NODE_ENV` themselves to control build- and launch time behaviour.
 For instance, [`NODE_ENV` impacts which dependencies are installed by `npm install`](https://docs.npmjs.com/cli/v6/commands/npm-install#description).